-We are a leading global manufacture of solar wafers, which are the principal component of solar cells.
+We are a leading global manufacturer of solar wafers, which are the principal component of solar cells.
+According to Solarbuzz, we are one of the largest wafer manufacturers globally based on wafer manufacturing capacity in 2007.
 We have historically focused on manufacturing monocrystalline wafers.
 As part of our expansion plan, we commenced the production of multicrystalline wafers in the third quarter of 2007.
-As of December 31, 2007, we had annual ingot manufacturing capacity of approximately 378 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 218 MW and multicrystalline ingot manufacturing capacity of approximately 305 MW.
-To further capitalize on rising global demand for solar wafers, we intend to increase our annual ingot manufacturing capacity to approximately 645 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 320 MW, and our wafer manufacturing capacity to approximately 585 MW by the end of 2008.
-By the end of 2009, we plan to expand our annual ingot manufacturing capacity to approximately 1,000 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 675 MW, and our wafer manufacturing capacity to approximately 1,000 MW.
+As of December 31, 2007, we had annual ingot manufacturing capacity of approximately 378 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 160 MW, and solar wafer manufacturing capacity of approximately 305 MW.
+To further capitalize on rising global demand for solar wafers, we intend to increase our annual ingot manufacturing capacity to approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 585 MW by the end of 2008.
+By the end of 2009, we plan to expand our annual ingot manufacturing capacity to approximately 1,000 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 1,000 MW, and our wafer manufacturing capacity to approximately 100 MW.

 We have grown rapidly since we began manufacturing solar wafers and related products in 2005.
-Our net revenues increased significantly from \$5.1 million in 2005 to \$84.4 million in 2006 and to 249.0 million in 2007.
-Our income from operations increased from \$0.6 million in 2005 to \$22.2 million in 2006 and to 43.4 million in 2007.
-Our net income increased from \$1.2 million in 2005 to \$25.3 million in 2006 and to 42.9 million in 2007.
+Our net revenue increased significantly from \$5.1 million in 2005 to \$84.4 million in 2006 and to \$249.0 million in 2007, representing a CAGR of 598.7%.
+Our income from operations increased from \$0.6 million in 2005 to \$22.2 million in 2006 and to \$43.4 million in 2007, representing a CAGR of 750.5%.
+Our net income increased from \$1.2 million in 2005 to \$25.3 million in 2006 and to \$42.9 million in 2007, representing a CAGR of 497.9%.

 Our growth is driven by the expected increasing demand for solar power products, our ability to increase our manufacturing capacity and production output, and our ability to improve operational efficiency.
 The solar power industry is currently facing an industry-wide shortage of virgin polysilicon, the principal raw material for making solar wafers.
 To address this shortage, we produce solar wafers from a wide range of silicon raw materials, including reclaimable raw materials such as broken wafers and broken cells that are difficult to process but are less expensive than other reclaimable silicon raw materials.
-We also began producing our own polysilicon through a joint venture in Linzhou Zhongsheng Semiconductor in Linzhou, Henan Province, China and started building a polysilicon manufacturing facility in Meishan, Sichuan Province, China, through our wholly-owned subsidiary Sichuan ReneSola.
+We also began producing our own polysilicon through a joint venture in Linzhou Zhongsheng Semiconductor, in Linzhou, Henan Province, China and started building a polysilicon manufacturing facility in Meishan, Sichuan Province, China, through our wholly-owned subsidiary Sichuan ReneSola.
 We have developed proprietary technologies, processes and know-how, which enable us to produce cost-effectively solar wafers comparable in quality and performance to those made from solar-grade virgin polysilicon.
-We believe that the supply contracts we entered into prior to the date of this annual report, the inventory carried forward from 2007, the output from our joint venture in Linzhou, the raw materials secured under our processing service arrangements and, to a lesser extent, purchases from the spot market will provide us with sufficient silicon raw material requirements estimated for 2008.
+Our historical financial results were also affected by changes in our product mix.
+We initially sold solar wafers, solar modules and other related solar products.
+In April 2006, we discontinued the sale of solar modules to focus strategically on our production and sale of solar wafers.